 We are transforming part of our landscape to expand wetlands.

 Last Tuesday, a 50-foot refrigerated truck parked itself in our barnyard.
 Last Thursday morning, a 53-foot semi with a 15-foot cab arrived from Missouri, with 44,000 three-foot-long tree seedlings on board.
-Handling that much truck in a barnyard is no small feat, but we are able to have the delivery truck back up to the refrigerated one to unload fairly easily.
-With some logistical maneuvering, we were eventually able to extract the mega-semi and send him on his way.
+Handling that much truck in a barnyard is no small feat, but we are able to back the delivery truck up to the refrigerated one to unload fairly easily.
+With some logistical maneuvering, we were able to extract the mega-semi and send him on his way.
 The refrigerated semi remains, cooling and holding unplanted inventory.

 Seedlings delivered were: